Kingston | Jamaica Capital City

 Join countless of travelers who have already unlocked the secrets to experiencing Jamaica on a budget.
 Click Here and find out how.

 And, if you ever need a trustworthy, friendly and knowledgeable local guide, consider booking a private tour with us!

 - Kingston, then an exclusively agricultural town, was sectioned out and became a refuge for the survivors of the massive June 7th, 1692 earthquake in Port Royal.

-It was designated the island’s capital later the same year (July 22 1692).
+It was designated the island’s capital in 1872.

-- The area bounded by Harbour Street, North Street, East Street and West Street was the first settlement, part of the parish of St Andrew known as Colonel Barry’s hog crawle from the use to which it was put.
+- The area bounded by Harbour Street, North Street, East Street and West Street was the first settlement (now downtown Kingston).
+This piece of land was known as Colonel Barry’s Hog Crawle (pig farm).

-- The island was without a governor or lieutenant governor at the time of the earthquake and it was the council (an advisory body to the governor) that took the decision to go across the harbour from the stricken city of Port Royal and purchase 80 ha owned by Colonel William Beeston (then absent from the island) to found a new town.
+- The island was without a governor or lieutenant governor at the time of the earthquake and it was the council (an advisory body to the governor) that decided to go across the harbour from the stricken city of Port Royal and purchase 80 hectares owned by Colonel William Beeston (then absent from the island) to found a new town.

 The plan of the town was drawn up by John Goffe, a surveyor, and lots were sold.